-This set is well defined and can be obtained by starting with $V^*=V$ and repeatedly adding to $V^*$ any vertex $v$ that has more than $n/8$ of its neighbors already in $V^*$.
-Clearly the order of additions does not matter since the number of neighbors a vertex has in $V^*$ only increases as other vertices are added to $V^*$.
-Clearly when the process stops then every $v \not\in V^*$ has at most $n/8$ of its neighbors in $V^*$.
+The closure is well defined and can be obtained by starting with $V^{\ast }=V $ and repeatedly adding to $V^{\ast }$ any vertex $v$ that has more than $n/8 $ of its neighbors already in $V^{\ast }$.
+Clearly the order of additions does not matter since the number of neighbors a vertex has in $ V^{\ast }$ only increases as other vertices are added to $V^{\ast }$.
+When the process stops every $v\not\in V^{\ast }$ has at most $n/8$ of its neighbors in $V^{\ast }$.

 The point is that we will not need to continue this process of adding vertices for a long time.